 If you want to stay in one of these hotels, you will either need to take a taxi every time you want to explore the town, or you should consider renting a car for the duration of your trip to

-Hotels & Airbnbs Along Bacalar Lagoon
+Hotels Along Bacalar Lagoon

 - Hotel Laguna Bacalar – Starting at $75 USD per night, Hotel Laguna Bacalar has a beautiful view, and nice rooms, albeit a bit outdated.
 They have a pool that looks out over the lagoon and then you can head straight out onto the water from the hotel’s private deck.
 They’ve set up a really nice swimming area along the waterfront with ladders for getting in and out.
 There are lounge chairs and even kayaks to use.
 There’s also ample space for parking.
 Book a stay at Hotel Laguna Bacalar Here.